fireice-uk/xmr-stak/doc/compile.md

   - disable a option `cmake .. -DNAME_OF_THE_OPTION=OFF`
   - set a value `cmake .. -DNAME_OF_THE_OPTION=value`

--Change Variables inside the CMakeLists.txt file
+- Change Variables inside the CMakeLists.txt file
   - Each build option variable is able to be changed inside the CMakeLists file.
   - You can Crtl + F to search for the variable
   - Use ON or OFF to switch between enabling and disabling each variable.
 ON or OFF has to be in all caps.